SabinAdkh/arch_linux/README.md

-# Config files for shell , terminal, i3 and polybar
+> dotefiles contains config files for shell , terminal, i3 and polybar

-#### Arch_linux_common_problems_solutions.md file contains solutions to the common problems that happens after installing archlinux or manjaro
+> Arch_linux_common_problems_solutions.md file contains solutions to the common problems that happens after installing archlinux or manjaro

-### To use icons in polybar
+#### Polybar used in this config file has some custom icons.
+To use those icons in polybar
 > Extract fontello-013eceda.zip file.
 ```bash
 cp /home/user-name/Downloads/deotefiles/fontello-013ecede/font/sabinspecial.ttf ~/.local/share/fonts